top of page

 Sizes & Fur Colors: Team

-Colors & Length of Aussie Fur
+Colors of Aussie Fur

 Affectionately known as "Aussie Glitter", Aussie fur comes in a variety of lengths and shades.